What to Expect at McDougall Lodge

 TO THE LODGE:

 Accessible by float plane, McDougall Lodge is located 65 miles northwest of Anchorage.
 Experience the thrill of flying over untarnished wilderness with Rust’s Flying Service, and you don’t even need to worry about booking your flight.
 We’ll take care of all the flight arrangements for you and your party.
-You can even purchase your fishing license and airline-approved fish boxes right at Rust’s Flying service.
+You can even purchase your airline-approved fish boxes right at Rust’s Flying service.

 4525 Endstrom Circle